SteveBate/NVelopes/ReadMe.md

 An order in an e-commerce application is likely to be short lived and will have not so many line items.
 In this case it is reasonable to model the schema with the line items embedded in the order and save on a join at query time.
 It's also highly likely that you would always want to see the line items and order header at the same time which again points to having the line items embedded in the order.

 On the other hand, a bank account is a very long lived entity.
-People rarely change banks, and the number of transactions (line items) associated with an account could number in the millions over the course of a persons life.
+People rarely change banks, and the number of transactions (line items) associated with an account could number in the millions over the course of a person's life.
 This makes embedding the transactions inside the account a non-starter as the hit on performance would grow massively overtime.
 It would also eventually most likely hit the MongoDB document size limit of 16MB which again, when you think about it, makes the idea of embedding the transactions in the account document seem ludicrous.
 Finally, a user doesn't always want to see their transactions when viewing a bank account, and certainly not all of them, so when there is a need to view data independently, that too points to having separate collections for the data even if logically an account and its transactions are in DDD terms, an **Aggregate**, and with MongoDB's recent support for multi-document transactions there's nothing stopping you from updating an account and its transactions atomically as an Aggregate requires.

 This application has collections for users, accounts, and transactions.
 The *transactions* endpoint allows paging to reduce the number of returned records for any given request.